TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

 ``Enum`` classes with methods
 """""""""""""""""""""""""""""

-If you give your :class:`Enum` subclass extra methods, like the `Planet`_ class above, those methods will show up in a :func:`dir` of the member, but not of the class::
+If you give your :class:`Enum` subkundi extra methods, like the `Planet`_ kundi above, those methods will show up in a :func:`dir` of the member, but not of the class::

     >>> dir(Planet)